skyness2official/stivemontalvo1/README.md

 ### Hi there 👋, my name is Stive Montalvo
 #### I am computer Systems Engineering student.
 I can respond to the needs of your company.
 Self-taught with execution capacity. 💻 📚 💼
-👀 I’m interested in Computer systems security and etc (among other things) 🌱 I’m currently learning Computer Systems Engineering, Computer Systems Security and etc (among other things) 💞️ I’m looking to collaborate on any type of project
+👀 I’m interested in Computer systems security and etc (among other things) 💞️ I’m looking to collaborate on any type of project

 Skills: - C, C++, C#, Visual basic, Visual Basic .NET, SQL, HTML, MATLAB, Shell, Arduino

 - 🔭 I’m currently working on Freelancer (freelance)
-- 🌱 I’m currently learning Hacking tools and programming languages focused on hacking
+- 🌱 I’m currently learning 🌱 I’m currently learning Computer Systems Engineering, Computer Systems Security and etc (among other things)
 - 👯 I’m looking to collaborate on on any type of project
 - 📫 How to reach me: stivemontalvo@gmail.com
 - ⚡ Fun fact: I'm a Technician - Computer Application Services and video game lover